 In comparison to the entirety of our tested field, the Fission sits squarely near the bottom of the middle.
 The design is svelte, and the insulation is synthetic.
 These attributes combine to limit the overall warmth but enhance other attributes.
 It is similar in warmth to the Patagonia Jackson Glacier and warmer than the REI Co-op Down Hoodie.
-In most ways, this jacket is best compared to the Woolrich Bitter Chill.

 Across the back of the user's neck is a stretchy, soft "gasket" of sorts that has real value in slowing drafts.

 If the Fission compromises on warmth, it pulls no punches for weather resistance.
 The full Gore-Tex shell engineered hood, and the clean, welded and seam-taped construction make for the most weatherproof design in our test.
 In this way, it is similar to the Editors' Choice Arc'teryx Camosun and three-in-one The North Face Arrowood Triclimate.
 However, Arc'teryx goes a step further by equipping the Fission with synthetic insulation.

 If the inside gets wet, either through sloppy use (zipper left open, jacket left out in the weather inside-out) or from sweat due to exertion, the synthetic insulation performs better when wet than does down, and dries more readily.
 In the end, the beefy shell and synthetic insulation combine to make the Fission lead the pack in wet and relatively warm winter conditions.
 With a fully sealed shell and synthetic insulation, the Haglofs Torsang is almost in the same weather protection category as the Fission.
 The only compromise the Hagofs makes is in the hood; it isn't as large and protective as that of the Arc Teryx Fission SV.